abharun/pipeline-sst-dev/README.md

 ## How to use

 You define lambda functions in `src/` folder and APIs in `sst.config.ts` file.
+Here, the lambda functions can be written in both JS or TS(sst supports it!)

 Then run `sst dev` to start local server.